IbyG/Stock-Notifier/README.md

 4. Run the scraper - it will automatically process all configured funds

 For more details, see the [Multi-Fund Configuration Guide](MultiFundGuide.md).

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+**Important:** The MIT License covers the code itself.
+Users are still solely responsible for ensuring their use complies with Vanguard's Terms of Service and all applicable laws.
+See the legal notice at the top of this README for more information.